The best Roombas in 2024

 Reasons to avoid

 iRobot’s Roomba j7+, is one of the best robot vacuums you can buy.
-It stands out for its ability to avoid pet poop — a major fear for robot vacuum owners.
-This is thanks to its obstacle avoidance technology, which will detect an object and choose to veer around it.
-It essentially learns from every run, so it recognizes items such as cables and socks — in time, it should grow its database to factor in larger objects too.
+Beyond excellent suction power, this model stands out for its ability to avoid pet poop — a major worry for robot vacuum owners with pets.
+This is thanks to its advanced obstacle-avoidance technology.
+It works to accurately detect an object and creates a path to veer around it.
+This system learns from every run, so it recognizes items such as cables and socks.

 Best budget